 Module 21 looks at managing your store from order fulfillment through to dealing with fraud and bad debt.

-You first learn how to use Aftership and integrating this with Klaviyo to ensure customers get shipment tracking notifcations.
+You first learn how to use Aftership and integrating this with Klaviyo to ensure customers get shipment tracking notifications.
 This will help to reduce customers opening disputes with Paypal or Stripe (or your payment provider).

 You learn how to create a blog for your store as well as processing orders, dealing with returns and refunds.